s9tpepper/centcom/notes.md

 ## TODO

+### Release Checklist
+[ ] Squash bugs for MVP
+[ ] Test on other terminals?
+(Ghostty, Kitty, Alacritty, gtk terminal, konsole, xterm) [ ] Flesh out the README.md
+[ ] Add GitHub Action(s) for producing binaries and release [ ] Screenshots for the README

+### Post-Release
+[ ] Need a cool logo
+[ ] github pages website/page?
+[ ] Neovim wrapper plugin

+### Bugs
+[x] Endpoints Selector window is broken when the project doesn't have any endpoints [x] top right menu goes offscreen when the project/endpoint names change [x] URL input border is sometimes incorrect
+[x] sort the app themes so they're always in the same order [x] code gen window needs Esc to close the window
+[x] fix the response filtering
+[ ] (MVP) reduce number of syntax highlighting themes, too many

 ### Options
 [ ] (MVP?)
 Set up GitHub integration in the options?
 [N] Allow keybinding customizations?? (not really sure about this one)